Cocktails

 The Rémy Sidecar

-Sidecar Cocktail by Rémy Martin
+Sidecar Cocktail by Rémy Martin | Cocktail Recipes for Fall & Winter

 The Rémy Sidecar by Rémy Martin

 An easy-to-make yet sophisticated cocktail, the Rémy Sidecar is a refined cocktail for the fall season.
 A simple combination of Rémy Martin 1738 Accord Royal, Cointreau, and a spritz of fresh lemon juice produces flavors that are fresh and crisp.
-Combine the ingredients, shake, strain, and serve in a classic coupe or martini glass.
+Combine the ingredients, shake, strain, then serve in a classic coupe or martini glass.
 Lastly, don’t forget a sliced lemon peel for garnish.

 1 oz Rémy Martin 1738 Accord Royal